-Several weeks ago, we discussed the four dimensions of customer value as a way to track and measure opportunities among your customers.
+We have discussed the four dimensions of customer value as a way to track and measure opportunities among your customers in previous posts.
 Using a number of dimensions for value helps you understand why customers are valuable, and as a result, which ones you should prioritize.
-As a brief recap, customers who bring in revenue are wonderful but not the only ones your sales team should be reflecting on.
-Loyal customers imply regular revenue, while customers not spending much money can still engage with your brand (think about the cross-sell and up-sell opportunities) or tell their friends (if they have positive, happy experiences).
+Customers who bring in revenue are wonderful but your efforts should actually be focused on loyal customers.
+Loyal customers deliver regular revenue, while customers not spending much money can still engage with your brand (think about the cross-sell and up-sell opportunities) or tell their friends (if they have positive, happy experiences).

 With this in mind, we introduce the next iteration of our research and analysis: the Customer Value Segmentation.
 This segmentation is driven by the four dimensions of customer value, and pave the way for simple, business-oriented rules to help with your marketing campaigns and sales planning.
 The grid is illustrated below: